 Oh, jello … the sugar (or chemical) laden mystery food of hospitals and cafeterias.
-I went to public school and got my fair share of this stuff back then, so I have never made this for my kids … until now.
+I went to public school and got my fair share of this stuff back then.
+The “Jell-o” gelatin in stores is packed with sugar (or artificial sweeteners), dyes, additives, and gelatin from factory-farmed animals.
+I certainly wasn’t going to make that for my kids!

-Then I found out about how healthy gelatin from grass fed animals can be a good protein source and can improve skin and hair quality and help the digestive system.
-I’d been drinking unflavored gelatin in my tea and in smoothies, but it dawned on me that I could use that same gelatin to make homemade jello.
+Then I found out how healthy gelatin from grass-fed animals can be a good protein source.
+It can improve skin and hair quality and help the digestive system.
+I was drinking unflavored gelatin in my tea and in smoothies, but it dawned on me that I could use that same gelatin to make homemade jello.

 Homemade Jello Recipe

 Be sure you use gelatin, not collagen peptides.
-Gelatin from healthy grass-fed sources is especially beneficial and will “gel” when chilled, while collagen peptides will not.
+Gelatin from a healthy grass-fed source is especially beneficial and will “gel” when chilled, while collagen peptides will not.

 Healthy Homemade Jello Recipe

-- ¼ cup water (cool)
+- ¼ cup cold water

-- 1 TBSP pasture-raised gelatin (green lid)
+- 1 TBSP gelatin powder (not collagen peptides)

 - ¼ cup water (very hot)